hcheung01/gold_and_silver_scraper/README.md

 `python3 fetch_prices.py`

-### get commodity price file
+### getCommondityPrice file
-This program will open previously created CSV files and find mean/variance of user inputted range of dates.
+This program will open previously created CSV files based on your inputs and will return pricing mean and variance of user inputted range of dates.

-Important: Edge cases is implemented, please try different invalid inputs.
+Important:

-To run if path is same or if you will edit the file:
+* Edge cases is implemented, please try different invalid inputs.
-`./getCommodityPrice.py startdate enddate gold|silver`
+* File is executable

-To run without editing path to python3 in the file:
+This program takes 3 additional input.
+Date format is year-month-day starting from most recent.
+For the last input please pick only one type.
-`python3 getCommodityPrice.py startdate enddate gold|silver`
+`./getCommodityPrice.py startdate enddate {gold|silver}`

 Example:
-`./getCommodityPrice.py 04-17-19 03-21-19 gold`
+`./getCommodityPrice.py 2019-04-21 2019-03-28 gold`

-## Python3/modules
+## What I used to build this
-bs4/BeautifulSoup | statistics
+Python3 with bs4/BeautifulSoup & statistics modules

 ## Files
 ---
 File|Task
 ---|---
-fetch_prices.py | webscraper
+fetch_prices.py | webscraper and file creator
-getCommodityPrice.py | statistic algorithm
+getCommodityPrice.py | file reader and data statistical analyzer

 ## Directories
 ---
 Directory Name | Description
 ---|---
-/BigData | Main folder holding all files
+/BigData | Main folder holding all files.
+New files will be created

 ## Author
 Heindrick Cheung